Canadian women in the world wars: Women at home

 In addition, many women were involved in a charitable organization such as the Ottawa Women's Canadian Club, which helped provide the needs of soldiers, families of soldiers and the victims of war.
 Women were deemed 'soldiers on the home front', encouraged to use less or nearly everything and to be frugal in order to save supplies for the war efforts.

 As the Canadian men headed overseas to join the war, the women at home were doing everything in their power to contribute to the war effort and serve their country.
 “Women’s wartime activities extended far beyond waiting and worrying” and this was evident in the number of women who entered the workforce.
 While the labour industry saw an influx of female workers taking up the positions men left behind, not all women were able to participate in paid labour.
 “The majority of Canadian women, particularly if they were middle-class, married, or living in a rural area, made their contribution to the war effort through unpaid voluntary labour for a wide variety of war charities and women’s organizations.”
 Due to these restrictions, these women were unable to do the same jobs as the women living in densely populated cities.
 However, though their location or status placed restrictions on them, they did not let this prevent them from doing their part.

 Some of the most well-known organizations are the Canadian Patriotic Fund, the Canadian Red Cross, and the Imperial Order Daughters of the Empire and these organizations worked to raise money and gather the necessary supplies to send overseas.
 As members of these charities and organizations, one of the main tasks were helping your neighbours which strengthened the war effort through community and friendship.
 During this period, women gave up many of life's luxuries because they knew that the war effort was more important.
 This sacrifice included women giving up old cooking utensils and hair curlers which could be scrapped for metal and rubber to produce war materials.
-They understood the importance of the war effort and contributed in as many ways as they possibly could.
 As there were food shortages due to the lack of labour, canning clubs were formed to keep up with the high demand for fruits and vegetables both at home and overseas.
 Along with food shortages, rationing was also set in place which created challenges for women in the kitchen.
 To make cooking easier during this time, women created and published special cookbooks that manipulated recipes to accommodate the restrictions.
 Farm women now had to take over the responsibilities of the farm now that their husbands, sons, and farmhands were all overseas fighting.
 Farm work was now done by women as the demand for food production increased which had women planting, harvesting, and caring for the livestock on their farms.